mcihanozer/CSEMS/README.md

 ## 1. Information About Base Classes

-Here, you will find some informarion about the core classes you should be aware of for constructing your own code.
+Here, you will find some information about the core classes you should be aware of for constructing your own code.

 ### 1.1.
 Core classes